Concerns and controversies at the 2016 Summer Olympics: Anti-Israel incidents

 Prior to the Olympics, Facebook allowed users to add the Olympic logo and the team flag to their profile pictures; however, Israel was not included on this list.
 The Israeli flag was later added to the list; however, it was not listed alphabetically, but rather was included at the end of the list.

 The Lebanese delegation was assigned to ride from the Olympic village to the opening ceremony on the same bus as the Israeli delegation.
 The head of the Lebanese team, Salim al-Haj Nicolas, admitted that he demanded that the bus door be closed on the Israeli team, and that the Lebanese demanded that the Israeli athletes not board the bus.
 Udi Gal, an Israeli Olympic sailor, said his team ultimately decided to travel separately to avoid an "international and physical incident", but added "How could they let this happen on the eve of the Olympic Games?
 Isn't this the opposite of what the Olympics represents?"

 A Saudi Arabian judoka, Joud Fahmy, was accused of forfeiting her match in order to avoid competing against Israeli Gili Cohen.
 Fahmy, Saudi Arabia's news agency Al Arabiya, and the Saudi Olympic delegation said that Fahmy forfeited because she received an injury.
 Jim Nieto, the martial arts instructor who coached her before the Olympics, said it seemed fishy that she, after taking part in the Opening Ceremony, was reportedly injured so close to her fight date, because top competitors generally do not fight the day before their competition.
 He said "I feel sorry for her.
 Let her fight — even if she lasts 10 seconds.
 She busted her butt for almost a year to get there".

 Egyptian judoka Islam El Shehaby refused to shake hands with Israeli Or Sasson, or to perform the traditional post-match bow (giving only a quick nod), after Sasson defeated El Shehaby in a first-round match in the heaviest weight class on 12 August.
 American coach Jimmy Pedro called the Egyptian's behavior "completely dishonorable and totally unsportsmanlike".
 El Shehaby was sent home early by the IOC and Egypt's Olympic committee for refusing to bow to his opponent and the mat.

 Ticket scandal

 On 5 August, the day of the 2016 Summer Olympics opening ceremony, police in Rio de Janeiro arrested two people for attempted illegal resale of hundreds of tickets allocated to the Olympic Council of Ireland (OCI).
 One of the two was employed by THG Sports, which was the OCI's authorised ticket reseller (ATR) in 2012 but not 2016; the OCI denied any involvement.
-Shane Ross, the Irish Minister of State at the, promised a "robust inquiry".
+Shane Ross, the Irish Minister of State, promised a "robust inquiry".
 Pro 10 Sports Management, the OCI's 2016 ATR, said the man arrested was working as their agent to distribute tickets which had been paid for legitimately.
 On 17 August, Pat Hickey, the OCI president, was arrested in Rio in connection with the investigation.